-If the remote control function fails, you will have to use the key to unlock the car.
-This is done as follows:
+If the remote control function fails, you will have to use the key to unlock the

 - Unfold the key by pressing the button shown by the (arrow). - Use the lock on the driver door to unlock the vehicle.
 The anti-theft alarm system remains active, but an alarm is not triggered immediately. - Switch on the ignition within 15 seconds.
 When the ignition is switched on, the electronic immobiliser recognises a valid vehicle key and deactivates the anti-theft alarm system.
 If you do not switch on the ignition within 15 seconds, the alarm is triggered.